 We have long experience of very successful delivery at A-Level and our success rates have consistently ensured that both schools are well within the top 10% of post-16 deliverers.

-Our two existing sixth forms offer exclusively A-level provision with over 25 courses on offer.
+Sixth forms at Twyford and William Perkin offer exclusively A-level provision with over 25 courses on offer.

-The Trust has developed two specialist subject hubs which attract students with marked aptitude in Music or Sport.
+The Trust has developed three specialist subject hubs which attract students with marked aptitude in Music, Sport or Digital Science.
 The hubs have enhanced facilities and a large team of specialist staff.

-Twyford hosts the Specialist Music College, catering for students with an interest in either Classical or Popular Music or Music Technology.
+Twyford hosts the Specialist Music College, catering for students with an interest in either Classical or Popular Music or Music Technology and has extensive facilities and extracurricular programmes covering a wide range of ensembles and styles of performance.

 |STEM||LIBERAL ARTS & HUMANITIES||LANGUAGES||